 Pete Townshend lived on Eel Pie Island in Richmond, London, when he wrote this song.
 There was an active commune on the Island at the time situated in what used to be a hotel.
 According to Townshend, this commune was an influence on the song.
 "There was like a love affair going on between me an them," he said.
 "They dug me because I was like a figurehead in a group, and I dug them because I could see what was going on over there.
 At one point there was an amazing scene where the commune was really working, but then the acid started flowing and I got on the end of some psychotic conversations."

-Part of this is used in the opening sequence of the CBS TV show CSI Miami.
+Part of this song is used in the opening sequence of the CBS TV series CSI: Miami

-In The Simpsons episode "A Tale of Two Springfields," Homer forms "New Springfield" and gets The Who to play there.
-Pete Townshend blasts the wall between old and new Springfield by blasting the guitar riff from this song. (thanks, Bertrand - Paris, France)
+episode "A Tale of Two Springfields," Homer forms "New Springfield" and gets The Who to play there.
+Pete Townshend blasts the wall between old and new Springfield by blasting the guitar riff from this song.

 Pete Townshend refused Michael Moore permission to use this song in his 2004 anti-George W. Bush documentary, Fahrenheit 9/11, citing the left wing filmaker as a "bully."

 This was used in commercials for the 2000 Nissan Maxima.
 Some people considered this the biggest sellout in rock, but The Who made lots of money in the deal.
 The same year, Nissan used The Who's "Baba O'Reily" in an ad for their Pathfinder.